RuneShell/Text_Encryptor/readme.md

 ## Brief
-Encrypt string using the confused WaterHash sequences with a password.
-Support encoding: utf-8, unicode code points
+Encrypt string using the confused WaterHash sequences with a password.<br> Support encoding: utf-8, unicode code points

 Blueprint: